SVGator/SDK/README.md

 </table>

-Creating an application on fly is also possible using [`appId=dynamic`](#dynamic-app-creation), yet this feature comes with restrictions.
+Creating an application on the fly is also possible using [`appId=dynamic`](#dynamic-app-creation), yet this feature comes with restrictions.
 For a multi-user implementation follow the steps above instead.

 ## 2. Frontend API
-We encourage to use SVGator's own [Frontend SDK](../blob/master/svgator-frontend) (offered as a CDN [link](https://cdn.svgator.com/sdk/svgator-frontend.latest.js) with a detailed [example](../blob/master/svgator-frontend/example.html) as well as a Node [package](https://www.npmjs.com/package/@svgator/sdk-backend)) over own implementation of frontend API calls.
+We encourage to use SVGator's own [Frontend SDK](../master/svgator-frontend) (offered as a CDN [link](https://cdn.svgator.com/sdk/svgator-frontend.latest.js) with a detailed [example](../master/svgator-frontend/example.html) as well as a Node [package](https://www.npmjs.com/package/@svgator/sdk-backend)) over own implementation of frontend API calls.

 ### 2.I.
 Connect Users with a Popup Window
 Open a pop-up window from JS letting your users to connect their SVGator account to your app.